King's Head Inn

 The County Petty Sessions of the Gloucester Police Court of 30 September 1905 confirms the transfer of the license for the Kings Head Inn from Thomas Simmons to William Williams.
 At the time of the Norton Court Estate Lady Day Rentals in 1908, W G Williams held the Kings Head Inn and land opposite the pub as well as a close of land that is named but largely illegible total area of 11-2-5.
 He paid a yearly rent of £40 for the pub and £10 for the land.
 He is also recorded as paying 10 shillings per annum for repairs to a gate, £2-3-7 per annum for new wells, and 15/- per annum for attention to the orchards.
 Alfred Thomas had married Ann Williams who had a brother named William, just two years her junior.
 Could this have been the same man who took on the license ?
 As the incoming tenant, George Williams spoke expressing his desire to gain the same respect from the parishioners of Norton as they had evinced towards Mr Simmons.
 It would appear that the Simmons family moved to the Swan Inn at Coombe Hill where they were hotelkeepers in their own business.
 Alfred Thomas Simmons died on 25 November 1917, Ann on 4 November 1936, and they have a memorial in the churchyard at St Mary’s, Norton, where they are both buried.

-Mr Williams’ stay wasn’t to have been long enough for him to ‘gain the same respect from the parishioners of Norton’, however, and at Gloucestershire County Court sessions in September 1909 we find an application for a temporary transfer of the license of the King’s Head Inn from George William Williams to William Walter James who had previously been the licensee of the Crown Inn at Dymock.
+Mr Williams’ stay wasn’t to have been long enough for him to ‘gain the same respect from the parishioners of Norton’, however, and at Gloucestershire County Court sessions in September 1909 we find an application for a temporary transfer of the license of the King’s Head Inn from George William Williams to Walter William James.

 The Kings Head made the local newspapers again in 1910 when the Gloucester Police Court, County Petty Sessions, heard a case against William Green, carpenter and shopkeeper of Norton, for refusing to leave the Kings Arms (?!), Norton, when asked to on 16 May 1910.
 The day was Whit Monday and a game of skittles was in play, the customers playing for threepenny checks which they could exchange for beer, tobacco or whatever they wanted from the bar to a value of 2½d.
 The landlord, Walter James, played with the defendant and other customers, when someone who was observing the game began to voice criticisms of the defendant making him angry.
 Green became abusive then attacked his taunter, Mr Ballinger, a turner of Cheltenham Road, Churchdown.
 Mr James stepped between the two and Mr Green aimed a blow at the landlord.
 The two tussled on the skittle alley floor for a few minutes before a temporary calm was restored and Mr Green was asked to leave the premises, something he did not do for some time.
 The defendant offered in his defence that when the landlord had stepped between the two, the landlord had struck Mr Green a blow to the face and ripped his shirt collar.
 They fell to floor when the defendant hit his head and was temporarily dazed.
 He then said that he didn’t leave the bar immediately as he needed to sit and let his head clear.
 The bench convicted Mr Green who was fined £1 with £1 12s costs.
 As to the character of the Kings Head, the vicar himself was prepared to testify that the house was conducted in as admirable a manner as it could be.

+It is not known if Walter William James was related to the James family who held the Red Lion Inn but this is a possibility.
 The Simmons family association with the Kings Head was to continue.
 William James, of the family who held the Red Lion Inn for so many years, had a son named Ralph who had married Laura, daughter of Alfred Thomas Simmons in 1896.
-On 22 December 1923 Ralph and Laura moved into partnership with William James at the Kings Head and Ralph later took over the license himself.
+On 22 December 1923 Ralph and Laura moved into partnership with Walter William James at the Kings Head and shortly after Ralph took over the license himself.

 An agreement was signed on 22 December 1923 between Captain G N Walker of Norton Court and Ralph James of Norton.
 His tenancy was to commence from 29 September 1923 at a yearly rent of £60 payable in four quarterly payments.
 The Agreement stated :- “to preserve for the use of the Landlord (who shall be at liberty at all times with his friends to shoot, hunt, fish or sport over the premises) all the fish and game but with liberty to destroy the rabbits if the same shall be found in excess on the said premises except that he shall not use a gun for their destruction between the 1st of March and the 1st of August in any year … that the tenant will spray in the proper season, in Winter and Spring, all fruit trees once in every other year with lime or lime sulphur solution the Landlord providing the necessary machine and materials but the tenant to bear the cost of the labour…”